-The Benedict College Percussion Ensemble is designed to provide cultural enrichment and preparation for the modern-day percussion educator/performer.
-Students are given an opportunity to learn proper playing and performance techniques on a variety of traditional and non-traditional percussive instruments.
-Open to all students.
+The Benedict College Percussion Ensemble is designed to provide cultural enrichment and sound preparation for the modern-day percussion educator/performer.
+Students are given an opportunity to explore performance techniques on a variety of traditional and non-traditional percussion instruments.
+Open to all students by audition or consent of the directors.